andyLaurito92/books-summaries/cracking-coding-interview/chapter8-recursion-dynamic-programming/dynamic-programming.md

 - Original problem: solve via subproblems -> often is 1 of the subproblems
 - Time analysis

+The big idea of dynamic programming is memoization: Re-use the results of the different subproblems to decrease the complexity of the solution!
+Usually: Mantain a mapping such as mapping[subproblem] = res of subproblem

+Then with the above, the subproblems either return a meoized solution or calculate it and store it into a "memory"

 ### Tricks

 Subproblem design: If input is a sequence, then good subproblems are: